 This is largely due to the limitations that the top-down model inflicts on the team’s actions.

-For example, knowing that they have to consult a manager, who needs to go to an executive for approval even of small changes often hinders the desire of regular team members to suggest improvements and keeps them stuck doing the same thing over and over again.
+For example, knowing that they have to consult a manager who needs to go to an executive for approval, even small changes often hinder regular team members' desire to suggest improvements and keeps them stuck doing the same thing repeatedly.

-Leaders who are driven by the shared leadership principle radiate knowledge and aim to provide transparency to their team.
+Leaders are driven by the shared leadership principle radiate knowledge and aim to provide transparency to their team.
 They give the whole picture to the team for the sake of better collaboration.
-Sharing ideas is encouraged and the leader ensures that there is a secure environment for this to blossom.
+Sharing ideas is encouraged, and the leader ensures a secure environment for this to blossom.

 The greatest benefit of sharing leadership is that a capable and motivated team can deliver a greater amount of value in a shorter period of time when they are provided with more flexibility of action and are not limited by too much bureaucracy.

-You need to encourage collaboration and provide feedback to your team on a regular basis.
+You need to encourage collaboration and provide feedback to your team regularly.

-When taking the first steps in implementing Lean management, you should make it clear that every person is expected to be a leader in their respective field.
+When taking the first steps in implementing Lean management, you should clarify that every person is expected to be a leader in their respective field.